SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 Within the CBD/Nagoya protocol, benefits can be monetary/non-monetary (e.g. research results, royalties), related to using/commercialisation of genetic resources.
 "Using" includes research on genetics/biochemistry, development and biotechnology. (<a id="Garforth">[Garforth, 2018, p.3](#f12)</a>).
 However, the string is set up so that we do not need to define benefits or use types.
 The general structure is *genetic resources/knowledge + sharing/access + agriculture/food*

-`access OR accessing OR accessib*` is used here to prevent "accessions". `biopiracy` is the unfair exploitation of biological resources/traditional knowledge.
+`access OR accessing OR accessib*` is used here to prevent "accessions". `biopiracy` is the unfair exploitation of biological resources/traditional knowledge. `traditional NEAR knowledge` etc. will cover e.g. traditional agricultural knowledge.

 ``` Ceylon =
 TS=